Effects of Completeness and Purity on Cluster Dark Energy Constraints: Results

 Notice that the bias behavior as a function of $\Mobs_{th}$ is not monotonic.
 This occurs mainly due to the fact that the ratio $c/p$ of completeness and purity is also not monotonic, as seen on the right panel of Fig.~\ref{fig:cp_form}.
 For very large thresholds $c/p$ indeed approaches unit, as in case (0) and the bias is small.
 For masses around the fiducial threshold, the bias is caused mainly by the upper/lower bump in $c/p$ for case (1)/(2).
 For lower masses, the bias becomes much larger and is dominated by the rapid change in $c/p$ for both cases (1) and (2).

-Given that $\logMobs{th}=14.2$ represents the minimum mass threshold that still allows for somewhat reliable dark energy constraints under case (0), we now investigate for what mass thresholds the constraints under cases (1) and (2) become better than those from case (0) under $\logMobs{th}=14.2$.
-As we go to lower threshold masses and need to fully model the selection with a larger number of {\it nuisance} parameters, we also increase considerably the number of clusters probed, which brings more cosmological information.
+\fixed{ Given that the minimum mass threshold that still allows for somewhat reliable dark energy constraints under case (0) is located at $14.2<\logMobs{th}<14.4$, we now investigate for what mass thresholds the constraints under cases (1) and (2) become better than those from case (0) under $\logMobs{th}=14.2$ as a conservative comparison. } As we go to lower threshold masses and need to fully model the selection with a larger number of {\it nuisance} parameters (\fixed{describing completeness and purity}), we also increase considerably the number of clusters probed, which brings more cosmological information.

 The left panel of Fig.~\ref{fig:ell_comp} shows 1$\sigma$ constraints for cases (0), (1) and (2) as a function of the observed mass threshold $\Mobs_{th}$.
 The dotted lines mark the mass threshold $\logMobs{th}=14.2$ and the corresponding constraints for case (0).
 As we decrease the threshold mass, the constraints for cases (1,2) improve.
 At the fiducial threshold $\logMobs{th}=13.8$, the marginalized constraints of $\OmegaDE$ and $w$ for both cases (1) and (2) are lower than those from case (0) with threshold $\logMobs{th}=14.2$.